 I've been an online writer for over nine years.
 My articles focus on everything from pet care to healthy eating.

-Well, I had not planned on writing anymore articles about Apple Cider Vinegar.
+I had not planned on writing more articles about Apple Cider Vinegar.
 However, on Mother's Day morning, Malachi and Shiloh (my pups) blessed me by getting sprayed by a skunk.
-My worst nightmare came alive, and of course on a morning when I had 1001 things to do.
-I do not keep tomato sauce in my home (as everyone says to use tomato sauce), but even so, from everything I've read, tomato sauce only masks the smell, but doesn't eliminate it.
+My worst nightmare came alive, and of course on a morning when I had 1001 other things to do.
+I do not keep tomato sauce in my home (as everyone says to use tomato sauce), but even so, from everything I've read, tomato sauce only masks the smell but doesn't eliminate it.
 Plus, tomato sauce on white fur...
 I don't know how I feel about that idea!
 I needed to find another option.

 How My Mother's Day Began

 We have a morning routine that is almost always constant.
 Malachi and Shiloh generally wake me up between 6 and 6:30 am.
-At this time, I generally go pee and feed the cat and by the time I get back to the door, Shiloh is there waiting to come back in and snuggle with me for an hour till it's time to get up while Malachi stays outside and checks the grounds for anything new and exciting.
+At this time, I generally go pee and feed the cat, and by the time I get back to the door, Shiloh is there waiting to come back in and snuggle with me for an hour till it's time to get up while Malachi stays outside and checks the grounds for anything new and exciting.

-Here Is Where the Apple Cider Vinegar Comes In
+Apple Cider Vinegar Comes to the Rescue

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.